How to Enable and Configure the SCWS PHP Module in ServBay

 /Applications/ServBay/www/scws-test

-), create a file namedphpinfo.php
+, create a file calledphpinfo.php

-. - Copy the following PHP code into
+. - Copy this PHP code into

 phpinfo.php